Planning Your Vacation

 LIBRARY: Use your local library!
 I like to get every travel book that they have for the location we are traveling to.
 Fodor's Guides are my favorite, but if I am buying a book I will get a Rick Steve's guide.
 I like to highlight it and mark up all the pages of where we are going to visit.
 Rick Steve also usually has a lot of maps of the various towns in the areas, as well as a website that is very helpful with a board for questions and downloadable audio guides.

 ONLINE RESOURCES: I like to use TripAdvisor when I plan my trips.
 I read the comment sections and find what would be a good fit for our family.
 YouTube is another great resource.
-With everyone having a channel for something these days, it's easy to get a look at the place you are going to and find places you might want to see that may not be listed in various guidebooks or online resources.
+With everyone having a channel for something these days, it's easy to get a look at the place you are traveling to and find places you might want to see that may not be listed in various guidebooks or online resources.
 Travel Blogs are extremely helpful for planning.
-Just type in the location you are going to and you will find a ton of blogs with all kinds of tips for traveling.
+Just type in the location you are going to, and you will find a ton of blogs with all kinds of tips for traveling.
+Facebook Pages dedicated to travel destinations are a good place to get ideas as well as questions answered about your upcoming trips.

 You can sign up for Airbnb through my link, and you'll get $40 off your first trip.
 Just click here to SIGNUP FOR AIRBNB.